Skip to main content

 2.1.
 Add props to the Card component

-To make a component dynamic, you can specify so-called props (short for properties).
+You can specify so-called props (short for properties) to make a component dynamic.
 Props are arguments passed into React components.
-In this case, your need four props for the Card component:
+In this case, you need four props for the Card component:

 • value